Multidimensional compound Poisson approximations for symmetric distributions: Introduction

 For $F,G\in\F_d$ total variation distance and total variation norm are defined as

 where supremum is taken over all $d$-dimensional Borel sets.
 Total variation norm can also be defined via Hahn decomposition, see \cite{CN24}, p.
-228. For $F,G\in\F_d$ with $supp\,F, \, supp \, G\subset \ZZ^d$
+228. For $F,G\in\F_d$ with supp $F$, supp $G\subset \ZZ^d$

-To make proofs more concise the same symbol $\,C\,$ is used to denotes all absolute constants.
+To make proofs more concise the same symbol $\,C\,$ is used to denotes all positive constants.
 If ambiguities can arise we supply $C$ with indices.
-Symbol $\,C(N)$ denotes constants that depend on $N$.
+Symbol $\,C(N)$ denotes quantity, which depends only on $N$.
+Notation $f(n)=O(n^{-k})$ means that $f(n)n^k$ is bounded by some $C$ for all $n$.
 Multiplication is superior to division.
 For any $x\!\in\!\RR$ let $\lfloor x\rfloor $ denote the integer part of $x$.